uncenter/user_dirs/README.md

 # user_dirs

-A respectful implementation of user directories for Rust.
+A respectful, XDG-first user directories implementation for obtaining the home, cache, config, data, runtime, and state directories.

 The library provides the location of these directories by leveraging the mechanisms defined by